Revealing the Relationship Between Publication Bias and Chemical Reactivity with Contrastive Learning: Introduction

-We demonstrate the efficacy of our contrastive learning approach using aryl halides, a key class of substrates employed in a wide range of chemical reactions.
-Specifically, we curated substrate scope tables from the literature published from 2010 to 2015, as indexed in the CAS Content Collection\textsuperscript{TM}, the largest human-curated collection of scientific data in the world, and demonstrate that our pre-training strategy successfully learns representations that capture key aspects of aryl halide reactivity.
-The learned embeddings show quantitative correlations with traditional reactivity descriptors and can be directly applied to tasks with limited data, such as yield prediction, regioselectivity prediction, and substrate selection.
-Our results support the hypothesis that substrate scope tables and publication bias, though previously considered detrimental to model training, actually offer valuable insights into reactivity patterns and can serve as a significant source of information.
-We hope to encourage the development of additional functionality-focused pre-training tasks---and pre-training tasks that effectively utilize human bias---to further the pursuit of universal molecular representations in chemistry.
+We demonstrate our contrastive learning approach using aryl halides, a popular class of substrates employed in a wide range of chemical reactions.
+Specifically, we curated substrate scope tables from the literature published from 2010 to 2015, as indexed in the CAS Content Collection\textsuperscript{TM}, the largest human-curated collection of scientific data in the world, and demonstrate that the pattern of substrate usage in publications actually captures key aspects of aryl halide reactivity.
+The learned embeddings show both qualitative and quantitative correlations with traditional reactivity descriptors.
+Our results show that the publication bias in substrate scope tables, though previously considered detrimental to model training, actually offers valuable insights into reactivity patterns and can serve as a source of information.
+We hope to encourage further study of the relationship between publication bias and chemical reactivity, as well as the development of additional training strategies that effectively capture chemical reactivity---to further the pursuit of quantitative data-driven modeling in synthetic organic chemistry.